 Barrow's Goldeneye is the most characteristic bird on Mývatn lake and Laxá river.
-The Icelandic population, consisting of some 200 birds, is dependent on the ecological system of this lake area.
+The population, consisting of some 2000 birds, is dependent on the ecosystem of this lake area.
 It is a non-migratory bird and stays on holes in the ice which can be found on the river and lake throughout the winter.
 Barrow's Goldeneye is one of the few species in Iceland that originated in the western hemisphere.
-In the Rocky Mountains of North America, it nests in holes in trees, but at Mývatn lake,
+In the Rocky Mountains of North America, it nests in holes in trees, but at Mývatn lake, it nests in holes and crevices in the lava field.
+A considerable number of nests can be found in sheep houses and barns, where nesting boxes have been provided for the birds.
+The largest habitation of Slavonian

-Rarrow's Goldeneve Harlennin Duck Slavonian Grebe it nests in holes and crevices in the lava field.
-A considerable number of nests can also be found in sheep houses and barns, where nest boxes have been prepared for the birds, The largest habitation of Slavonian Crebe in Iceland is in the Mývatn district, with more than 200 pairs nesting there on average.
-The bird builds floating nests in vegetation at the bank of the lake, most often under bushes that droop over the water or in duckweed.
-Two other species that can rarely be found in Iceland live in the area.
-These are the Common Scoter and Gadwall.
-The Common Scoter is a diving duck, and is most commonly seen on the west part of the lake.
-The males are easily recognisable due to their all-black colour.
-The Gadwall is a dabbing duck and is scattered all over the area.
-Harlequin Ducks can be found all over Iceland, but they are more common in Laxá than anywhere else.
-These ducks live only on rivers during the summers and cannot be found on Mývatn lake.
-All species of Icelandic water birds nest in the Mývatn and Laxá area.
-The Tufted Duck is the most common, but Scaup, Wigeon, Teal and Red-breasted Merganser are also common.
-The Red-necked Phalarope is also very common.
-Whooper Swans and Greylag Geese are often seen, and a large flock of swans resides in the Mývatn lake area throughout the summer.
-Pink-footed geese nest in the highlands south of the lake, and to some extent by the lake.
-A few pairs of Great Northern Driver and Red-throated Driver nest in the Mývatnssveit district.
-Black-headed Gull and Artic Tern are common, and most species of waders.
-Passerines and birds of prev can be found in the area.
-Ptarmigans are particularly common, and several pairs of Gyrfalcon nest here, as well as some pairs of Short-eared Owl and Merlin.
-Trout River trout is caught in great abundance in Mývatn lake, but Brown trout can be caught there also.
-A special variant of the Artic Char can be found in the cold spring areas in the lake, but in caves in the lava field, there are small Char called "gjáarlontur".
-In the upper part of Laxá river, Brown trout is the main catch, but a little Artic Char is sometimes caught there, too.
-Salmon migrates from the sea to the lower parts of the river.
-Farmers lay nets in Mývatn lake in the summer and autumn, and they fish using a hook and line in late winter.
-You can buy a licence to fly-fish.
-Agriculture and Industry Sheep farming has been the most important livelihood in Mývatn district for centuries.
+Vindbelgur mountain Agriculture and Industry Sheep farming has been the most important livelihood in Mývatn district for centuries.
 Hay was obtained from the islands, wetlands and banks of the lake.
-In the winter, hav was moved home on sleighs, but in many out-lying places sheep grazed both summer and winter.
-Sulphur was mined and exported from the hot spring areas, such as Námafjall mountain and Fremrinamur mines.
-The exploitation of nature resources in the area has a long history.
-Trout fishing has been practiced for centuries, angling in the winter and net fishing in the summer and autumn.
-The trout is frequently flattened and salted one night and then smoked with dung.
+In the winter, hav was moved home by sleighs, but in many out-lying places sheep grazed both summer and winter.
+Sulphur was mined and exported from the hot spring areas, such as Námafjall mountain and Fremrinámur mines.
+The exploitation of natural resources in the area has a long history.
+Trout fishing has been practiced for centuries, mostly angling in the winter and net fishing in the summer and autumn.
+The trout is frequently flattened and salted overnight, then smoked with dung.
 Fresh eggs are collected from the nests of the most common birds.
-A diatomite plant was built at Bjarnarflag in 1967, pumping diatomaceous deposits up from the bottom of Mývatn.
-The plant was closed in December 2004.
+A diatomite plant was built at Bjarnarflag in 1966-67, pumping diatomaceous deposits up from the bottom of Mývatn lake.
+The plant was closed in 2004.
 The Krafla power plant uses geothermal power to produce electricity.
-The Mývatnssveit district is one of the most popular tourist destinations in Iceland and provides a variety of tourism-related Accommodation in hotels, at farms or camp sites is available.
-There are also restaurants and grocery shops in the area.
-Archaeology and Folklore Two widely known archaeological discoveries are related to Mývatnssveit district.
+The Mývatn district is one of the most popular tourist destinations in Iceland and provides a variety of tourism-related services.
+Accommodation in hotels, at farms or at designated camp sites is available.
+There are also restaurants and grocery shops, birdmuseum, swimming pool and the Nature Baths in the area.
+Archaeology and Folklore Two widely known archaeological discoveries are related to Mývatn district.
 A famous Viking board game found in a grave by Baldursheimur is now kept in the National Museum.
 At Hofsstaðir farm, the remains of a 40-metre-long dwelling lodge from the 10th century, the longest of its kind in Iceland, can be found.
 The most renowned of the local ancient heroes is Víga-Skúta.
-His story is told in Revkdæla Saga and in Víga-Skúta and Víga-Glúms Saga.
+His story is told in Reykdæla Saga and in Víga-Skúta and Víga-Glúms Saga.
 He possessed the axe Fluga ("Fly"), and with it, he killed many men.
-There are few stories of elves and trolls, but the ogress Kráka lived in Bláhvammur on the side of Bláfjall mountain, and she created the river Kráká to wreak revenge upon the district.
-Another ogress lived in Skessuhali east of Mývatn, but she turned into stone in her boat returning from the lake.
-She is still sitting on the rock Nökkvi ("barge") south of Hverfjall mountain.
+There are few stories of elves and trolls, but the ogress Kráka lived in Bláhvammur on the side of Bláfiall mountain, and she created the river Kráká to wreak revenge upon the district.
+Another ogress lived in Skessuhali by Búrfell mountain, but she turned into stone in her boat in returning from the lake.
 The most renowned ghost in the area is Grímsstaðaskotta, a cause of great evil.
-Many believed the water in Þangbrandspollur at Skútustaðir to have healing powers.
-Bishop Þangbrandur christened the inhabitants of the district in the pool.
+Many believed the water in Pangbrandspollur at Skútustaðir to have healing powers.
+Bishop Pangbrandur christened the inhabitants of the district in the pool.